bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 - These 5 blocks are to then fill randomly on each page load — so that the big featured area “rotates” each time the page is loaded/refreshed — is that possible? (there is a 6th block, which will have just text in it that I don't think needs to change)

 ## Who We Are.
-- I'm still haveing some layout problems, but it is close.

 ## What We Do.
-- Sorted by categories: but how to get categories to print out as classes on each of the list entries?
-- Also, how to get categories to print out as the side-nav?

 ## Tell Us About You.
 - How to trigger the sending of the form?
 Does it need to be a wufoo form? is there some JS or other server solution that can trigger an email to be sent?